 016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

-What is your role in your community?
+What is you role in life?

 In this episode of the Ikigai Podcast, join Nick and Yohei Nakajima as they discuss the importance of finding one’s role through their journey of having ikigai.